Posted by Bethany Frank on 22 Mar 2016

 Sending paper statements in the mail is a tedious administrative function that requires plenty of dedicated hours each month.
 Paper statements require employees to physically print, package, stamp, and address one to every single customer.
 Paperless billing, on the other hand, streamlines the whole process and gives employees more time to focus on tasks that are pertinent to a business’s core mission.

-Electronic statements can accelerate payments from customers in addition to accelerating internal business operations.
 Much is left up to the customer when paper statements are sent via mail— weeks could go by before the customer ever opens the bill, leaving a lengthy period of time between a business’s request for payment and the actual receipt of funds.
 Because email is instant and such a regular part of most customers’ daily lives, an electronic statement is likely to be viewed sooner.
 Customers are also likely to make payments sooner, especially if they are given multiple payment options and empowered to submit payments online.

 Sometimes businesses get stuck in their ways, but there are a number of benefits to breaking away from traditional paper statements.
-Going paperless not only reduces environment impact, but can also help businesses reduce costs, reprioritize workloads, and even improve cash flow by accelerating payments.
+Going paperless not only reduces environmental impact, but can also help businesses reduce costs, reprioritize workloads, and even improve cash flow by accelerating payments.
 For customers, electronic statements offer convenience and added layers of security, which could lead to an overall improvement in customer satisfaction.
 Learn more about electronic bill presentment here.